-By Nancy Spangler, PhD, OTR/L Workplaces are full of demands – most face some levels of uncertainty, pressures, and unpredictability.
+Workplaces are full of demands – most face some levels of uncertainty, pressures, and unpredictability.
 In addition, many of Greenleaf’s clients face more serious stressors, such as potential injury to themselves or their co-workers or the threat of violence.
-Such highly demanding environments place a tremendous strain on people if they remain hypervigilant to potential … Read More

-Insights from Nancy Spangler, PhD In our first blog in the Connectedness Series, we discussed the benefits and drawbacks that the advancement of technology has on connectedness in the workplace especially as it impacts the healthcare arena.
+In our first blog in the Connectedness Series, we discussed the benefits and drawbacks that the advancement of technology has on connectedness in the workplace especially as it impacts the healthcare arena.
 However, technology is impacting connectedness in many workplaces, which makes us ask, “What is unique about physicians?”
-The presenters I heard suggested that … Read More

-Insights from Nancy Spangler, PhD This spring was a season filled with conferences.
+This spring was a season filled with conferences.
 I’ve written about the NAHCPC’s conference previously, where our panel discussed the importance of caring for caregivers.
-Other conferences I participated in included two with a focus on the workplace, where I presented or led a panel for the American Psychiatric Association Foundation’s Center for Workplace Mental … Read More
+Other conferences I participated in included two with a focus on the workplace, where I presented or led a panel for the American Psychiatric Association Foundation’s Center for Workplace Mental Health.